 Eg. 55W divided by 11W = 5 qty

 An approximation by wattage really is a rough guide to show you how to get a very good general illumination without any other source.
 Now we can decide upon how far apart the downlights will need to be for the room.

-The shape of the room will guide your choices in the knowledge that most downlights have a ceiling footprint of 1m-1.2m diameter in a ceiling height of 2.4m-3m (8ft-10ft).
+The shape of the room will guide your recessed lighting layout in the knowledge that most downlights have a ceiling footprint of 1m-1.2m diameter in a ceiling height of 2.4m-3m (8ft-10ft).

 For an even illumination in the room this means that downlights should be approx 1m to 1.2m (3ft-4ft) apart and no closer than 600mm (2ft) to the wall.

 We do not recommend positioning downlights in grids and even spacings unless the space under them requires a uniform illumination.
 Eg. a work room, laundry utility room, some parts of a kitchen.

 |Looking for the best downlight for your project?
 Make the right choices with our full buying guide & reviews of the top rated LED Downlights to suit all budgets|

 As a guide for residential downlight spacings with no more than 10 ft ceiling heights, divide the ceiling height by 2 to give you the rough space between fittings.